minai621/webviewkit/README.md

 # WebViewKit

-WebViewKit is a collection of TypeScript libraries designed to enhance and simplify the development of applications that utilize WebView technology.
-Our goal is to provide developers with powerful tools to detect, analyze, optimize, and bridge communication in their WebView-based applications.
+WebViewKit is a comprehensive suite of TypeScript libraries designed to enhance and simplify the development of WebView-based applications.
+Our goal is to provide developers with powerful tools for detection, analysis, optimization, and communication bridging in WebView environments.

 ## Packages